-Rev. George Allen, a brilliant Presbyterian minister of Newburg, N. Y., attempted suicide by shooting last Tuesday.
+Rev. George Allen, a brilliant Presbyterian minister of Newburg, N. Y. attempted suicide by shooting last Tuesday.
 The elders of the church tried to dictate his love affairs.

-While drunk, John Shanley of St. Paul staggered against a man who was playing billiards and spoiled his shot.
-James Rose, angered, hit Shanley over the head with his cue, killing him instantly.
+While drunk, John Shanley of St. Paul staggered against a man who was playing billiards and spolled his shot.
+James Rose, angered, hit Shan-ley over the head with his cue, killing

-Li Hung Chang has been appointed by the empress to investigate the con-dition of the Yellow river which is con-tinually overflowing its banks.
-Li pro-tested but the empress was obstinate.
+Li Hung Chang has been appointed by the empress to investigate the con-dition of the Yellow river which is continually overflowing its banks. tested but the empress was obstinate.

 Steamship companies have decided upon routes for outward and home-ward bound steamers.
-They hope that these routes will be recognized by mariners and thus avoid collisions at ea.
+They hope that these routes will be recognized by mariners and thus avoid collisions at

-Mrs. Ruth DeHaan, a widow of bout 32, of Cleveland, has begun suit or \$100,600 damages for alleged reach of promise of marriage against unton Lutz, a brewer of Allegheny, 'a., and a married man.
+Mrs. Ruth DeHaan, a widow of about 32, of Cleveland, has begun suit for \$100,000 damages for alleged breach of promise of marriage against Anton Lutz, a brewer of Allegheny, Pa., and a married man.